-Now there is nothing wrong with making mistakes in my opinion.
+Now, in my opinion there is nothing wrong with making mistakes.
 The key is to make sure that you learn from the mistakes that you are making and act on those lessons.

 I think the biggest key is the acting on them.

-It’s great to learn from them, but you have to do something about it and that comes from action.
+It’s great to learn from them, but you also have to do something about it.
+That comes from action.

-As a way of giving back I thought I’d do a blog post on the 5 biggest mistakes I’ve made so that you can hopefully avoid these on your journey to running a successful business online or offline.
+As a way of giving back, I thought I’d do a blog post on the 5 biggest mistakes I’ve made so you can hopefully avoid these on your journey to running a successful business, whether online or offline.

 What Are the 5 Biggest Mistakes I’ve Made in Running My Business?